 4. Treatment Planning Resources

-CDC Children's Mental Health: The Centers for Disease Control and Prevention (CDC) joins the Substance Abuse and Mental Health Services Administration (SAMHSA), along with other agencies, in learning more about strategies for integrating behavioral health with primary health care, child welfare, and education.
+CDC Children's Mental Health: The CDC joins the Substance Abuse and Mental Health Services Administration (SAMHSA), along with other agencies, in learning more about strategies for integrating behavioral health with primary health care, child welfare, and education.